Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by the Federal Reserve Board

 - Transparency requires the Board to disclose specific data sources that have been used and the specific quantitative methods and assumptions that have been employed in order for an independent re-analysis to be undertaken.

-The Board will continue to disseminate information that meets the agency's already highly rigorous internal review and approval process.
+The Board will continue to disseminate information that meets the Board's already highly rigorous internal review and approval process.
 The Board's current policies and procedures ensure that the Board, to the best of its ability, releases to the public information and data that are accurate and timely, appropriate for external consumption, uncompromised, and useful to the public.
-While covering a broad range of information, these guidelines focus mainly on the statistical and financial data and information that the Board disseminates.
+While covering a broad range of information, these guidelines focus mainly on the statistical and financial data and information that the Board disseminates to the public.

-In meeting the requirement for objectivity, the Board verifies that the substance of the information disseminated is accurate, reliable, and unbiased and that the presentation is accurate, clear, complete, and unbiased.
-To verify the substance, the Board uses reliable sources, including, but not limited to, data reported to the Board and maintained in its databases, information obtained from other agencies and outside sources, and data gathered by preapproved survey organizations (acting as agents for the Board).
-All original and supporting data are generated, and the analytic results are developed, using sound statistical and research methods.
-In addition, the Board will demonstrate in all forthcoming Paperwork Reduction Act (PRA) packages submitted to OMB that each information collection subject to the PRA will be collected, maintained, and used in a manner consistent with OMB and Board guidelines.
+In meeting the requirement for objectivity, the Board verifies that the substance of the information disseminated is accurate, reliable, and unbiased and that the presentation is accurate, clear, and complete.
+To construct and verify the substance of disseminated information, the Board uses reliable sources, including, but not limited to, data reported to the Board and maintained in its databases, information obtained from other agencies and outside sources, and data gathered by preapproved survey organizations (acting as agents for the Board).
+The Board communicates with other agencies and outside sources to ensure validity of data received.
+All disseminated data are generated, and analyzed, using sound statistical and research methods.
+In addition, the Board, under delegated authority granted by OMB, conducts a rigorous review process (also known as the clearance process) of collected data subject to the Paperwork Reduction Act (PRA).
+As stipulated by the PRA, the Board uses the clearance process to promote improved quality and practical utility of information collected while seeking to minimize the overall response burden.
+The Board will demonstrate in all forthcoming PRA packages submitted to OMB that each information collection subject to the PRA will be collected, maintained, and used in a manner consistent with OMB and Board guidelines.

 Federal Financial Institutions Examination Council (FFIEC) data.
-The FFIEC is a formal interagency body empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions by the Board, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Office of Thrift Supervision (OTS) and to make recommendations to promote uniformity in the supervision of financial institutions.
+The FFIEC is a formal interagency body empowered to prescribe uniform principles, standards, and report forms for the federal examination of financial institutions by the Board, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB) to make recommendations to promote uniformity in the supervision of financial institutions.
 The member agencies require their regulated entities to report certain data to the agencies.
 Although information derived from these data are disseminated under the umbrella of the FFIEC, the agencies are ultimately responsible for their entities' disseminated information.
-Any complaints about such information should be directed to the appropriate agency.
+Any complaints about such information should be directed to the appropriate disseminating agency.

 Data gathered through surveys.
-Survey respondents are selected with probability sampling techniques, including stratified random sampling.
-To construct estimates of the universe, data from respondents are assigned weights based on the inverse of the probability of selection, adjusted by regression on covariates, as appropriate.
+Generally, respondents to surveys (where a sample is drawn from a much larger population) are selected with probability sampling techniques, including stratified random sampling.
+There are certain cases where various statistical methods are used to construct estimates of the universe.
 Some survey data are collected for the Board by commercial survey-research centers.
 The sampling techniques used by these centers may be slightly different.
+In the case of surveys where it is possible to survey the entire population of interest, no sampling scheme is needed.

 The Federal Reserve believes that it does not currently produce or sponsor the distribution of influential scientific information (including highly influential scientific assessments) within the definitions promulgated by OMB.
 As a result, at this time the Federal Reserve has no agenda of forthcoming influential scientific disseminations to post on this website in accordance with OMB's Information Quality Bulletin for Peer Review, as found on OMB's website.

 In meeting the requirement of utility, pursuant to the PRA of 1995 and implementing regulations (44 USC ch.
 5; 5 CFR 1320, appendix A.1), the Board reviews all collections of information obtained from the public at a minimum of every three years.
-This review requires the Board to allow for public comment on an information collection under review and justify the ongoing need for the data, including whether the analysis and output from the data are still of value to the Board and the public.
-If any information collection is outdated (for example, because of changes in the economy or in monetary policy), the Board either discontinues the use of the data or modifies the information requirements.
-To further help the public understand and use the Board's data products, its public web site (http://www.federalreserve.gov/) has a Contact Us e-mail link by which the public can submit questions to content experts.
+This review requires the Board to justify the ongoing need for the data, including whether the analysis and output from the data are still of value to the Board and the public, and allow for public comment on an information collection under review.
+If any information collection is outdated (for example, because of changes in the economy or in monetary policy), the Board either discontinues the collection of the data or modifies the information collection.
+To further help the public understand and use the Board's data products, its public website (http://www.federalreserve.gov/) contains "About" pages and has a Contact Us email link by which the public can submit questions to content experts.
+Individual data releases may also contain useful information about the data within the release.
+The Board's data can be found at https://www.federalreserve.gov/data.htm.

 The Board has editorial, design, and document standards for all information that is released to the public, in whatever medium.
 To facilitate the use of the information disseminated, standard formats for certain statistical and informational releases have been developed under the aegis of the Publications Committee.